-UN Secretary-General who appointed Ghanaian humanitarian Edem Wosornu as UNHCR Assistant High Commissioner in June 2026.
+UN Secretary-General; met with President Mahama at Africa Forward Summit and appointed Ghanaian Edem Wosornu as UNHCR Assistant High Commissioner.

 … On the sidelines, President Mahama also held key bilateral engagements with global and regional leaders, including Madam Kristalina Georgieva of the International Monetary Fund, Mr António Guterres of the United Nations, the leadership of the African Continental Free Trade Area, …